Nano-diamond self-charging batteries could disrupt energy as we know it

 Sounds like remarkable news to us!

 We spoke with several members of the NDB executive team.
-Check out the full edited transcript of that interview for more information, or watch the cartoon video below.
+Check out the full edited transcript of that interview for more information.

 Update, August 27, 2020: We have contacted NDB to clarify several of their claims in this article.
 At this stage we believe the power density claims may relate to the power delivered by the supercapacitor part of the cell, rather than to how much energy the carbon-14 diamond itself is capable of generating.
 If this is the case, we may be looking at a very slow trickle charge from the diamond into the supercapacitor, and a high power output from the supercapacitor.